 In addition, applicants must complete a minimum of 40 hours of documented volunteer or observation experiences in a variety of physical therapy facilities.
 Current certification in CPR (cardiopulmonary resuscitation) with Health Provider Status is recommended prior to beginning the professional program.
 Students must also have earned a bachelor’s degree prior to enrolling in the program.

-The minimum GPA for application to the program in physical therapy is 2.50/4.00 in science and nonscience courses.
-The competitive GPA, however, is considerably above this level.
 The Graduate Record Examination (GRE) must be taken within five years of the date of application.
 Students must apply for admission to the program approximately one year before planned enrollment.
-A detailed breakdown of the evaluative criteria used by the Department of Physical Therapy Admissions Committee may be found at http://ahs.uic.edu/physical-therapy/admissions-and-programs/doctor-of-physical-therapy/after-you-apply.
+A detailed breakdown of the evaluative criteria used by the Department of Physical Therapy Admissions Committee may be found online.

-There are two parts to the application: the online application and the UIC supplemental application.
+There are two parts to the application: the PTCAS application and the UIC application.
 Applicants to the DPT program must apply online using the Physical Therapist Centralized Application Service (PTCAS).
 Applicants can begin their PTCAS application in July.
 The PT program application deadline is October 1st.
-To learn more about the PTCAS application process, please visit the PTCAS website at http://www.ptcas.org.
-The UIC supplemental application must be submitted electronically on or before October 1st.
-To learn more about the UIC supplemental application, please visit http://ahs.uic.edu/pt/academics/dpt/howtoapply/instructionsmaterials.
+To learn more about the PTCAS application process, please visit the PTCAS website.
+The UIC application must be submitted electronically on or before October 1st.
 Both parts of the application are required for admission to the DPT program.